Coupon lingo can get pretty confusing! Here is a list of commonly used terms and abbreviations on Couponing 101:

 IP = Internet Printable Coupon.

-MFG = Manufacturer’s Coupon.
+MFG or MQ = Manufacturer’s Coupon.

 MIR = Mail In Rebate.